vipsoft/DoctrineDataFixturesExtension/doc/index.rst

       # ...
       extensions:
         VIPSoft\DoctrineDataFixturesExtension\Extension:
+          lifetime:    feature
           autoload:    true
           directories: ~
           fixtures:    ~

+When **lifetime** is set to "feature" (or unspecified), data fixtures are reloaded between feature files.
+Alternately, when **lifetime** is set to "scenario", data fixtures are reloaded between scenarios (i.e., increased test isolation at the expense of increased run time).

 When **autoload** is true, the DoctrineDataFixtures extension will load the data fixtures for all registered bundles (similar to ``app/console doctrine:fixtures:load``).